fingerskier/manthra/README.md

 # Manthra

+Giver us one free miracle and we'll explain the rest.
+  Terrance McKenna

+If an apple falls from a tree because of a law of nature, Then is it not a person and, further, a citizen.
+  C.S.
+Lewis.

 As soon as you say never here come the kids nevering like they never nevered before.
   Erma Bombeck